pierpaolo28/sapiensLink/README.md

 In order to create a snapshot of the database architecture, the following command can be used: `python manage.py graph_models -a sapinesApp -o db.png`

 ![](db.png)

+## PostgreSQL

+To install postgresql on Mac and the Pgadmin user interface use the following commands:

+`brew install postgresql`

+`brew install --cask pgadmin4`

+Finally, make sure your environment is up to date with the requirements.txt file.

+Now open pgadmin4, click on servers, register servers, then choose a name for the server.
+For host name/address put localhost, port 5432, and choose an username/password.
+Now we can create a database.

+Once created the database and accordingly updated the settings.py file we can run the following commands:

+`python manage.py makemigrations`
+`python manage.py migrate`
+`python manage.py migrate auth`
+`python manage.py migrate --run-syncdb`
+`python manage.py runserver`